lmweber/lmweber.github.io/pages/research.md

 ### Differential analyses

 Differential analyses aim to identify features such as differential abundance of cell types or differential expression states within cell types between groups of replicate samples from different conditions, such as diseased and healthy.
-I have been involved in several computational and methodological projects related to differential analyses for HDCyto data, including leading the development of an improved computational framework (diffcyt) ([Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5)), and contributions to a comprehensive data analysis pipeline ([Nowicka et al. 2019](https://f1000research.com/articles/6-748)).
+I have been involved in several computational and methodological projects related to differential analyses in HDCyto data, including leading the development of an improved computational framework for these analyses (diffcyt) ([Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5)), and contributions to a comprehensive data analysis pipeline ([Nowicka et al. 2019](https://f1000research.com/articles/6-748)).

 ---